65-Page Multi-Specialty Dental Template Customisation in 41 Days — White-Label for a US Marketing Agency

 Results

-The outcome, restated plainly: the agency’s Template 6 was applied across 65 pages for a five-specialty dental practice, 132 legacy blog posts were migrated with URL preservation, 25 service page URLs were restructured from flat paths into a sub-specialty taxonomy, and the engagement closed in 41 days inside 40 hours total.
+The upshot: we applied the agency’s Template 6 across 65 pages for a five-specialty dental practice, migrated 132 legacy blog posts with URL preservation, restructured 25 service-page URLs from flat paths into a sub-specialty taxonomy, and closed the engagement in 41 days inside 40 hours total.

 Process